Sorin Popa

-Sorin Teodor Popa (born 24 March 1953) is a Romanian American mathematician working on operator algebras.
-He is a professor at the University of California, Los Angeles.
+Sorin Teodor Popa (born March 24, 1953) is a Romanian American mathematician working on Von Neumann algebras, C*-algebras, and ergodic theory.
+More recently he developed deformation-rigidity theory in von Neumann algebras.
+He is a distinguished professor at the University of California, Los Angeles, where he holds the Takesaki Chair in Operator Algebras.
 He was elected a Member of the National Academy of Sciences in 2025.

 Biography

 Popa earned his PhD from the University of Bucharest in 1983 under the supervision of Dan-Virgil Voiculescu, with thesis Studiul unor clase de subalgebre ale $C^*$-algebrelor.
 He has advised 15 doctoral students at UCLA, including Adrian Ioana.

 Honors and awards

 In 1990, Popa was an invited speaker at the International Congress of Mathematicians (ICM) in Kyoto, where he gave a talk on "Subfactors and Classifications in von Neumann algebras".
 He was a Guggenheim Fellow in 1995.
 In 2006, he gave a plenary lecture at the ICM in Madrid on "Deformation and Rigidity for group actions and Von Neumann Algebras".
 In 2009, he was awarded the Ostrowski Prize, and in 2010 the E. H. Moore Prize.
 He is one of the inaugural fellows of the American Mathematical Society.
 In 2013, he was elected to the American Academy of Arts and Sciences.
 In the Spring of 2025 he was elected to the National Academy of Sciences.